LYMPHOCYTE CLASSIFICATION

 EXTRACORPOREAL PHOTOPHORESIS (ECP)

-The cells are then exposed to UVA and reinfused into the patient
+They are then exposed to 8-methoxypsoralen and then UVA, and reinfused back into the patient

-• Short duration of disease, prefarably < 2 years
+• Short disease duration (preferably < 2 years)

-• Absence of bulky lymphadenopathy or major internal organ involvement
+• Absence of bulky lymphadenopathy or major visceral involvement

-• Presence of discrete number of Sezary cells (10-20% of mononuclear cells)
+• A discrete (not overwhelming) burden of Sézary cells (10–20% of mononuclear cells)

 • No prior intensive chemotherapy